JohnEdwa/RTAutoSprintExtended/Readme.md

-# RT AutoSprint Extended | BuildID: 5381045
+# RT AutoSprint Extended | Game ver.
+1.0.1.1

 *Fixed & Extended by JohnEdwa, Original by Relocity and Thrawnarch.*